The Boston Globe: 19th century

-Originally a morning daily, the Globe began a Sunday edition in 1877.
-A weekly edition called The Boston Weekly Globe, catering to mail subscribers outside the city, was published from 1873 until being absorbed by the Sunday edition in 1892.
+Originally a morning daily, the Globe began its Sunday edition in 1877.
+A weekly edition called The Boston Weekly Globe, catering to mail subscribers outside the city, was published from 1873 until it was absorbed by the Sunday edition in 1892.
 In 1878, The Boston Globe started an afternoon edition called The Boston Evening Globe, which ceased publication in 1979.
+The morning edition bore the title The Boston Daily Globe until the word "Daily" was dropped from the nameplate in 1960.
 By the 1890s, The Boston Globe had become a stronghold, with an editorial staff dominated by Irish American Catholics.